 A few other things to do include a short visit to the Petch Fortress, a stroll and maybe dinner at the lively Ban Lan Night Market, and just 30 mins or so by train you’ll find the Monkey temple in Lopburi.

 There are multiple ways to get from Bangkok to Ayutthaya.
 You can take a bus, minivan, taxi, or tour, but the cheapest option is to take the train, and that is what I did.
 You can see more details in this guide.

 If you don’t want to organize your own trip, you can also participate in an Ayutthaya day tour from Bangkok.
 I recommend checking out the From Bangkok: Ayutthaya Day Tour by Bus & Boat on Get Your Guide.

 Aside from the Thai food that you can get anywhere in Thailand, there are a couple of local delicacies that originated there and that you simply have to try during your one day in Ayutthaya.

 The name ‘boat noodles’ comes from the boats these noodles used to be sold from.
-Nowadays the only boat they come into contact with are the ones put in the restaurants for decoration.
+Nowadays the only boat they come into contact with is the ones put in restaurants for decoration.

 Boat noodles are a strongly flavored noodle soup made from pork and beef served with pork meatballs and liver.
 The dish is served in a small bowl and to get really full, most order at least 2 to 5 bowls.
 I had two bowls of noodles at Pa Lek Boat Noodle and they were delicious!